Atlanta Workers’ Compensation Attorney

 Workers’ compensation is available for any on-the-job injury, without regard to fault.
 You don’t have to prove that your employer or a co-worker was responsible for causing the accident or injury, and it doesn’t matter if your negligence caused the accident, for the most part.
 If you work for a company with three or more employees, including part-time employees, you are covered by that company’s workers’ compensation policy from day one on the job.

 Paying workers’ comp claims make your boss’ insurance premiums go up and lowers the profits the insurance company makes, so don’t be surprised if your company or their insurance carrier makes it difficult for you to get your benefits.
 If it’s taking too long to get your benefits, if your claim is denied, or if your benefits are cut off before you are able to return to work, then it’s time to get an attorney.
 The Atlanta workers’ compensation attorneys at the Durham Law Group can help you get the benefits you need and deserve when you’ve been injured on the job.
-Call our office for a free consultation if you’ve been hurt in a workplace accident in Atlanta.
+Call us at Durham Law Group for the best Atlanta workers’ compensation lawyer in your area for a free consultation if you’ve been hurt in a workplace accident in Atlanta.

-What You Should Know About Workers’ Compensation Claims and Benefits in Atlanta
+What You Need to Know From a Workers’ Compensation Law Firm in Atlanta

 Workers’ compensation pays all medical expenses stemming from a work-related accident or illness (occupational disease).
 Medical benefits should cover all doctor and hospital visits, physical therapy, and any medications your doctor prescribes.
 You can also receive mileage reimbursement for travel to and from the doctor or pharmacy.
 In some cases, medical benefits include payments for medical and vocational rehabilitation as well.